openmanuscript/openmanuscript/tools/README.md

-# The OpenManuscript tool
+# OpenManuscript tools

-For more information about this tool, contact david@dhrogers.com.
+For more information about these tools, contact david@dhrogers.com.

 ## Introduction

-This script creates an `.rtf` file from an `openmanuscript` database.
+The `oms2rtf` script creates an `.rtf` file from an `openmanuscript` database.
 The `.rtf` file can be opened by any application that reads `.rtf` files, but testing is done only on Microsoft Word.